flashmnisi/FLASHSTORE/README.md

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
+# Contact
+Connect with me on LinkedIn https://www.linkedin.com/in/flash-mnisi-013096112/ or email (flashmnisi@gmail.com) for opportunities or feedback!
 # Learn More

 To learn more about React Native, take a look at the following resources: